TRI-AMDD/materialnet/joss/paper.md

 open-source mapping library developed by Kitware, to provide a highly interactive, attractive rendering of a node-link diagram representing the graph.
-Nodes in the graph are displayed with a color, encoding a data value carried on it (e.g. year of discovery, formation energy), and with a specific size, encoding some other data value (e.g. degree of connectivity within the graph).
+Nodes in the graph are displayed with a color, encoding a data value carried on it (e.g., year of discovery, formation energy), and with a specific size, encoding some other data value (e.g., degree of connectivity within the graph).
 Layout software such as Gephi provides an initial configuration of the nodes in the graph, and MaterialNet has its own dynamic, force-based layout mode as well.
 The GeoJS node-link diagram is equipped